Vimshottari Dasha Calculator

 1Mahadasha6 to 20 years (planet-specific)Moon’s nakshatra at birth

-2Antardashamonths to years(subLord years / 120) x Mahadasha duration
+2Antardashamonths to years(subLord years / 120) x full Mahadasha duration

-3Pratyantardashaweeks to months(subSubLord years / 120) x Antardasha duration
+3Pratyantardashaweeks to months(subSubLord years / 120) x full Antardasha duration

 How to read your dasha timeline

-The output above is structured in three sections.
-Currently Running shows your active Mahadasha and active Antardasha, with their start and end dates and an approximate time remaining.
-Full Mahadasha Timeline lists all 9 Mahadashas of your personalized timeline from birth, starting with the remaining balance of your first Mahadasha; the current row is highlighted and auto-expanded to show its 9 Antardashas.
+The output above is structured in four sections.
+Currently Running shows your active Mahadasha, Antardasha, and Pratyantardasha, with their start and end dates and an approximate time remaining.
+Full Mahadasha Timeline lists all 9 Mahadashas of your personalized timeline from birth, starting with the remaining balance of your first Mahadasha; the current row is highlighted and auto-expanded to show its Antardashas (for the first Mahadasha, only the sub-periods remaining from birth).
 You can expand any other Mahadasha row to see its Antardashas as well.

 For periods past a typical lifespan, the timeline folds Mahadashas that end more than ~50 years beyond your current age into an expandable ‘remaining Mahadashas’ section so the active part of the timeline stays readable.
-The third section Antardashas of your current Mahadasha repeats the active Mahadasha’s 9 sub-periods as a standalone flat table for quick reference.
+The third section Antardashas of your current Mahadasha repeats the active Mahadasha’s sub-periods as a standalone flat table for quick reference.
+The fourth section Pratyantardashas of your current Antardasha lists the third-level sub-periods inside your active Antardasha, so you can read your position all the way down to Mahadasha, Antardasha, and Pratyantardasha.

 What is currently running

 The most common reason people use a Vimshottari calculator is to answer one question: what is my current Mahadasha and Antardasha right now?
-After entering your birth details above, the Currently Running card surfaces this directly, naming both the active Mahadasha lord (English + Sanskrit name) and the active Antardasha lord, along with their start and end dates.
+After entering your birth details above, the Currently Running card surfaces this directly, naming the active Mahadasha, Antardasha, and Pratyantardasha lords (English + Sanskrit names), along with their start and end dates.

 Time remaining is computed from today’s date in your browser; refresh the page after any date boundary and the Antardasha may advance to the next sub-lord in the sequence.